Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 ### ❌ Negative Response Prediction

-Example of a customer predicted not to respond to the marketing campaign.
+Example of a customer predicted not to respond to the marketing campaign, along with the corresponding response probabilities.

 ![Negative Response Prediction](screenshots/03_prediction_no.png)